-Also, depending on the nature of your relationship with the secondary user, and their previous behaviour with spending and using credit cards, it’s important to be cautious when adding that individual to your credit card account, especially since the primary cardholder holds the most liability in this scenario.
-It’s also critical to ensure that there is a strong, possibly written agreement, between both parties involved on the terms of payment, usage, and how you’d go about rectifying any negative situations that might arise with the account.
+Depending on the nature of your relationship with the secondary user and their previous spending and credit card history, it’s important to be cautious when adding that individual to your credit card account.
+Remember, the primary cardholder holds the most liability in this scenario.
+It’s also critical to ensure a strong, written agreement between both parties involved on the terms of payment, usage, and how you’d go about rectifying any negative situations that might arise with the account.

-Ultimately, whether you decide to add an authorized user, or not, it’s important to consider all the benefits and risks involved in the decision, and ensure that this will be a benefit for both the primary and secondary user in the long-run.
+Ultimately, whether you decide to add an authorized user or not, it’s important to consider all the benefits and risks involved in the decision and ensure that this will benefit both the primary and secondary user in the long run.